 will be indicated by "tags".
 We recommend choosing a specific tag (or

 tags) of the container to use in CHTC.

 B. Build Your Own Image

-You can also build your own Docker image and upload it to DockerHub.
+You can also build your own Docker container image and upload it to DockerHub.

 See the Docker

 The next step is to test the container